What is Local Weather Alerts?

 |Malware Removal (Windows)||

-More often than not browser hijackers are advertised as useful, legitimate apps that supposed to include some features, improve browsing safety and/or be useful in some other way.
-Although, not many apps of this type function as they supposed to.
-Most of them are useless and designed only to generate revenue for developers by gathering data and promoting fake search engines.
-Some examples of apps that are categorized as browser hijackers too are Protect My Search App, Search Power+ and Unit Conversion Tab.
+Generally, browser hijackers are advertised as useful, legitimate apps that supposedly include various features, improve browsing safety and are useful in other ways.
+In fact, few of these apps function as promised.
+Most are useless and designed only to generate revenue for developers by gathering data and promoting fake search engines.

 How did Local Weather Alerts install on my computer?

 PUAs are commonly downloaded and installed with other (usually free) programs when they are included into the software set-ups.
 This distribution method is called "bundling".
 Unwanted downloads and installations occur when people download or install programs without checking settings available in the set-ups.